 teaser img

 Data Acquisition

-RIDLOP combines platform- and user-oriented data collection methods through three complementary channels.
-Each channel involves different data types, collection methods, and legal frameworks.
-Together, they form a comprehensive, quality-assured data portfolio.
+RIDLOP combines platform-centered and user-centered approaches to data acquisition through three complementary routes: data provided by researchers, data donations, and data provided by platforms.
+Each route covers different data types, collection methods, and legal frameworks.
+Together they form a comprehensive, quality-assured data portfolio.

+teaser img